When you're out of stock, you'll need to challenge your employees and customers if you want to make a sale...

 Your goal is to get customers to think of possibilities to get what they wanted, not put up a fence with, "No, we don't have it."

 And notice, we didn't say we'd transfer one in, as that can be a crap shoot for both customers and retailers.
-And no, this doesn't work all the time but if it worked 1 out of 5 times, it could really help you move the needle of sales, right?
+And no, this doesn't work all the time, but if it worked 1 out of 5 times, it could help you move the needle of sales, right?

-During the holidays, you are bound to be out of stock, especially right after the holidays.
-What proactive questions have you used to challenge your employees and customers to increase your sales?
+You are bound to be out of stock after the holidays.
+What proactive questions have you used to challenge your employees and customers to increase sales?